fsantanna/pingus/ceu/README.md

 ## Dispatching Hierarchies
 ]]

-Entities typically form a dispatching hierarchy in which a container entity that receives a stimulus automatically forwards it to its managed children.
+Entities typically form a dispatching hierarchy in which a container that receives a stimulus automatically forwards it to its managed children.

 <!--
 Some entities in games manage other child entities, resulting in dispatching